pywinrt/pywinrt/docs/api/system.rst

     This is the base type of all WinRT runtime objects and cannot be instantiated directly.

+    .. rubric:: Type casting

+    Sometimes WinRT wrapper objects may be returned as a base type or interface type that needs to be cast to a different type.
+In these cases, use the ``as_`` method to cast the object to the desired type.

+    .. method:: as_(type):

+        Casts the object to the specified type.

+        :param type: The type to cast the object to.
+        :type type: type
+        :return: The object cast to the specified type.

+        .. versionadded:: unreleased

     .. rubric:: Introspection attributes

     WinRT objects have the following attributes for inspecting various metatdata